Cephalexin is an antibiotic that can be given to dogs to kill a range of bacteria and fight off infection. People and other animals can use it, too.

 Cephalexin is one of the most useful antibiotics for veterinarians, and it is effective in fighting a broad spectrum of gram-positive and gram-negative bacteria in dogs.
 It causes the cell walls of bacteria to rupture, and vets mostly prescribe it for uncomplicated infections.

-Here are a few of the conditions cephalexin may be prescribed for:
+Here are a few of the conditions vets may treat with cephalexin: